Carapacik/cambridge-dictionary-scraper/README.md

 - baseUrl - Url where we will get the data from
 - chromeDriverPath - Path to your chromedriver
 - lettersNumber - How long are we searching for words
+- programFileFormat - File format for outputs
 - failsFileName - File for failed links
 - wordsFileName - File for all words we get
-- wordsFileFormat - File format for outputs
+- meaningFileName - File for all words with meanings we get

+Run get_all_words.py to get all words from dictionary Run get_words_meaning.py to get all words meaning (You must have a completed file with the words: word.txt)